finn-no/Nomad-introduction-on-Schibsted-Tech-Day/slides/03-why-nomad/03-02-simplicity.md

 Note:

 The one thing that separates Nomad from the rest is simplicity.
-And what do I mean by that?
+This has been a core tenet with the HashiCorp people developing this tool.

+One aspect of this simplicity is...